vivi365/reproducible-go-ethereum/ROOTCAUSES.md

 # Root Cause Analysis for Binary Unreproducibility

+- Tested for v.1.13.14/1.13.15/1.14.0
-> These are for official Linux amd64 binary bundles from [geth.ethereum.org/downloads](https://geth.ethereum.org/downloads).
+- Reproducing Official Linux amd64 binary bundles from [geth.ethereum.org/downloads](https://geth.ethereum.org/downloads)

-- Tested for v.1.13.14 and 1.13.15.
-- Unreproducibility issues are consistent.

-## TODO
+## STATE

-- [x] Check equivalence of Go
+> ❌ Unreproducible

+Rootcauses found:

-- [x] Check equivalence of c compiler
+- [x] Embedding of date
+  - When compiling in detached state a date is NOT embedded, as in official releases.
+Check out in a new branch, or perhaps set the date in other way.
-- [x] Check equivalence of linker
+- [x] Full path embeddings of C libraries
-- [ ] Check equivalence of compiler flags
-- [ ] Check equivalence of dependencies and versions
-- [ ] Check if different optimizations are applied

-## What do we do to the binaries?

-- Strip symbol table
-- Strip two build id sections
-  - This makes local builds reproducibile (compile twice pipeline ok)

-See `Dockerfile`s in `/docker` for details.

-## What is Good?
+  - `trimpath` broken on some architectures (e.g. `ubintu:bionic`) See [issue](https://github.com/golang/go/issues/67011)

+## Positive Findings

 - All ELF headers match
   - This is mainly metadata